McBlankenburg/McBlankenburg/README.md

 Currently I am focused on development as a:

  Java Developer mainly in
   🌱 Spring Boot
-  🛌 Hibernate
-  🐝 Microservices

 Devops mainly in
-☸︎ Kubernetes
-☁️ GCP Cloud / 🌍 Terraform
-📊 BigData (🐦 Apache Kafka)
+☸︎ Kubernetes, docker / podman

 I have been passionate about 💻 IT since I was a teenager 👶.
 I started my adventure with C++, Game Dev 🎮 and simple websites all the way ending on Java. 💻